Esri/thematic-widget-flex/README.md

     * Interactively select different classification fields.
     * Modify the number of classes, color ramps, transparency, and labeling.
     * Apply all of these changes at run-time to a live dynamic ArcGIS service.
-* Want to see how you take an example of a [custom widget template](../../tree/3.0-CustomWidgetTemplate), apply an [ArcGIS API for Flex sample](samples-Thematic/src/GenerateRenderer.mxml), and package the [completed custom widget](../../tree/3.0-CustomWidgetComplete) for distribution with the [Application Builder](http://resources.arcgis.com/en/help/flex-viewer/concepts/index.html#//01m30000002v000000)?
+* Want to see how you take an example of a [custom widget template](../../tree/CustomWidgetTemplate-Begin), apply an [ArcGIS API for Flex sample](samples-Thematic/src/GenerateRenderer.mxml), and package the [completed custom widget](../../tree/CustomWidgetTemplate-End) for distribution with the [Application Builder](http://resources.arcgis.com/en/help/flex-viewer/concepts/index.html#//01m30000002v000000)?
 Then you should keep reading.
-* This code sample provides one example of a [code template for a custom widget](../../tree/3.0-CustomWidgetTemplate), as well as a [finished custom widget](../../tree/3.0-CustomWidgetComplete) that has integrated the ["Generate Renderers" sample](samples-Thematic/src/GenerateRenderer.mxml) from the [ArcGIS API for Flex Resource Center](http://links.esri.com/flex).
+* This code sample provides one example of a [code template for a custom widget](../../tree/CustomWidgetTemplate-Begin), as well as a [finished custom widget](../../tree/CustomWidgetTemplate-End) that has integrated the ["Generate Renderers" sample](samples-Thematic/src/GenerateRenderer.mxml) from the [ArcGIS API for Flex Resource Center](http://links.esri.com/flex).

 ## Instructions
-What do you want to do with this widget?
+How are you going to integrate this widget in your own application?

 1. If you are simply going to use the compiled "ready-to-use" version of the ThematicWidget packaged for the [ArcGIS Viewer for Flex Application Builder](http://resources.arcgis.com/en/help/flex-viewer/concepts/index.html#//01m30000002v000000 "Getting started with Application Builder") proceed to the [documentation for Application Builder](../../wiki/Application-Builder) section.